sjvrijn/sjvrijn.github.io/_posts/2019-10-05-numpy-indexing.md

 The following script times the same indexing statement we've tested previously, and passes along the locally created array `A` to the `globals` parameter as an alternative to defining it as `setup`.

+By using `min(repeat(...))` instead of `timeit(...)` we get the minimum time out of 5 runs.
+This means our results are less likely influenced by any other processes that happen to be running at the same time during our script.

 *These experiments make heavy use of the Python 3.6+ f-strings.
 For more information on them, see [here][2] or let me know if you want me to write a blog post about them*

 ```python